 Introduction

-[1]Alcohol licensing in England is under the control of local councils, rather than national government and one of the main strategies councils can use is to restrict the spatial and/or temporal availability of alcohol [2].
+Aggregate levels of alcohol consumption have been associated with alcohol-related harms including a wide range of health conditions and criminal offences.
+There is extensive international evidence that population-level interventions aimed at reducing consumption, including price controls, regulating availability, and altering the drinking context can have a positive effect on the incidence of alcohol-related harms [1].
+Alcohol licensing in England is under the control of local councils, rather than national government and one of the main strategies councils can use is to restrict the spatial and/or temporal availability of alcohol [2].
 To that end the 2003 Licensing Act [3] has, since additional guidance issued in 2005 [4], revolved around four statutory licensing objectives: the prevention of crime and disorder; public safety; the prevention of public nuisance; and the protection of children from harm.
 In addition to existing alcohol licensing policies at the level of individual premises, this legislation gave local authorities discretionary powers to develop cumulative impact policies, in which, in specific areas termed cumulative impact zones (CIZ), the usual burden of proof is reversed such that new license applications must demonstrate that the premises will not negatively impact on the licensing objectives [5].
 As a consequence of the significant geographical variation in alcohol-related harm [6] and the priority that addressing these harms has in the wider public health arena [5, 7, 8], there is considerable variation in the means and the extent to which councils use licensing policies to attempt to mitigate the health and social harms of alcohol misuse

 We previously showed that the intensity of local alcohol licensing policies, estimated using a composite measure of the presence of a CIZ and/or rejection of any new premises licensing applications in the area, was associated with beneficial effects on alcohol-related local crime rates [9], thereby directly addressing the licensing objectives, but additionally that they had a positive effect on population health through a stronger reduction in alcohol-related hospital admissions in areas with the highest intensity approach [10].
 However, these analyses did not seek to account for differences in uptake of CIZ and licensing policies over time or select controls in a systematic way to strengthen evidence of an effect.